fallenreaper/eve-databases/README.md

 #Additional Information

+- Updated workflows to trigger daily but not necessarily build

 - I have hosting services, servers, and cloud infrastructure to assist in launching and maintaining Databases for clients with minimal to no downtime and redundancy.
 Reach out to me on Twitter/X or here for quotes etc.